 Germany has twelve ‘electrical neighbours’ with interconnectors totalling roughly 20 GW.
 To the north, Germany can tap into Nordic hydropower reservoirs.
 The 1,400 MW HVDC subsea cable with Norway, Nordlink, is expected to be completed in 2019 and will allow Norwegian hydropower reservoirs to absorb excess German wind and supply hydropower.
 To the south, hydropower-rich Austria and Switzerland contribute over 3.5 GW of hydropower to Germany’s system.

-Germany itself has 6,806 MW of installed pumped storage capacity, but the German grid is serviced by a further 3 GW sourced from Luxembourg, Switzerland and Austria.
-These pumped storage projects still provide the lion’s share of utility-scale power storage, storing 8 TWh of power in 2015.
+Germany itself has over 6,000 MW of installed pumped storage capacity, but the German grid is serviced by a further 3 GW sourced from Luxembourg, Switzerland and Austria.
+These pumped storage projects still provide the lion’s share of utility-scale power storage, storing around 8 TWh of power.
 Policy makers are aware that reforms are needed to continue to support storage facilities.
-The influx of low-marginal cost wind and solar has altered electricity price dynamics with consequences on business models for PHS operators.

 This country profile is featured in the 2019 Hydropower Status Report.
 Download the report: hydropower.org/statusreport